The-Property-Estimators/regression-project/README.md

 <h3>Hypothesis Testing </h3>
+First Hypothesis<br>
-First Hypothesis 𝐻0 : Lot square footage has no effect on the property values.<br>
+𝐻0 : Lot square footage has no effect on the property values.<br>
 𝐻𝑎 : Lot square footage has an effect on the property values.<br><br>
-Second Hypothesis
+Second Hypothesis<br>
 𝐻0 : There is no difference in property values between properties with last the transaction in May 2017 and June 2017.<br>
-𝐻𝑎 : There is a higher property value for properties with a last transaction in May 2017.
+𝐻𝑎 : There is a difference in property values between properties with last the transaction in May 2017 and June 2017.<br><br><br>